daguar/netfile-etl/README.md

 When running as a cron job, we encountered an issue of cron being unable to find the `in2csv` program.
 We fixed this by modifying that part of the script, changing "in2csv" on line 15 to the full path of where it was installed, such as "/opt/local/in2csv".
 (You can find the full path by running `which in2csv`.)

+### Running on Windows with Vagrant

+You can run these scripts on a Windows computer by using the excellent Vagrant virtual machine stack.
+For instructions, [click here](https://github.com/daguar/netfile-etl/issues/2).

 ## Copyright & License

 Copyright Dave Guarino, 2014